-Field Description Codec This drop-down list allows you to choose the codec (G.711 or G.729) that is used by this connection.
-Use G.711 if this connection should be available to Cisco Unified IP Phone users or if it is part of a VTG.
-Use G.711 or G.729 if this connection is available to IDC users.
-G.729 requires digital signal processor (DSP) resources for transcoding.
-Note You cannot edit the codec and media connection attributes if users who are associated to the channel are logged in to an IP phone or an IDC.
-For more information about codecs, see the Solution Reference Network Design (SRND) for Cisco IPICS document.
-Radio This drop-down list displays when you choose a tone remote radio device type from the Type drop-down list.
-It allows you to choose a configured tone control radio.
-Descriptor This drop-down list displays when you choose a pooled radio device type from the Type drop-down list.
+Field Description Descriptor This drop-down list displays when you choose a pooled radio device type from the Type drop-down list.
 It allows you to choose a serial control radio that has been enabled to serve as a pooled device.
-Channel Selector This drop-down list displays when you choose a pooled radio or tone remote radio device type from the Type drop-down list.
+Channel Selector This drop-down list displays when you choose a pooled radio or tone radio device type from the Type drop-down list.
 It allows you to choose a channel selector.
 Note You cannot configure multiple channels on the same radio with the same channel selector.
 However, a channel can have more than one radio connection for a given radio.
 That is, a radio has more than one control sequence to tune to the same content.
 For more information about radios, see Chapter 9, "Managing Radios and Radio Descriptors."
 Each channel can have a specific set of signaling (over-the-air) tones that need to be broadcast over the radio.
 When a user is associated with the channel, any signaling tones that are defined for that channel are available for use by the IDC.
-When you define channel selectors, consider the different actions that users may want to perform on the channel, such as tuning the radio or beginning a transmission over-the-air.
+Tip When you define channel selectors, consider the different actions that users may want to perform on the channel, such as tuning the radio or beginning a transmission over-the-air.
 These actions determine the commands that are sent to the radio when the user invokes the action by pressing the button on the channel.
 For more information about the IDC, see Cisco IPICS Dispatch Console User Guide.

-Field Description Ops Views Belongs To This drop-down list allows you to choose the ops view to which you want to associate this channel.
-See the "Associating PTT Channels to Ops Views" section on page 2-16 for detailed information.
+Ops Views Belongs To This drop-down list allows you to choose the ops view to which you want to associate this channel.
+See the "Associating PTT Channels to Ops Views" section on page 2-14 for detailed information.
 Note To associate a channel to an ops view, you must belong to the SYSTEM ops view.
 For general information about ops views, see Chapter 7, "Configuring and Managing Cisco IPICS Operational Views."
 Accessible To This drop-down list allows you to choose the ops views to which you want this channel to be accessible.
-See the "Associating PTT Channels to Ops Views" section on page 2-16 for information about how to associate ops views to channels.
+See the "Associating PTT Channels to Ops Views" section on page 2-14 for information about how to associate ops views to channels.
 Note This option appears only after you save a channel.
 For general information about ops views, see Chapter 7, "Configuring and Managing Cisco IPICS Operational Views."
 Edit button Click this button to make this channel accessible to other ops views.
 Note This button does not display if there are no additional ops views configured in Cisco IPICS.
-See the "Associating PTT Channels to Ops Views" section on page 2-16 for more information.
+See the "Associating PTT Channels to Ops Views" section on page 2-14 for more information.
 For general information about ops views, see Chapter 7, "Configuring and Managing Cisco IPICS Operational Views."